 Volunteers may need to bike or walk up to 10 km in extreme heat and humidity, often in the 90s with 70% humidity.
 Buses to Asunción from most communities are available, although depending on the size of the community, may have infrequent service.
 Additionally, heavy rain can cause roads to close, which would mean walking or waiting until the road opens in order to leave a community.

-Volunteers live with a host family for the 11 weeks of Pre-Service Training (PST) and the first three months of service, for a total of six months of required homestay experience.
-Homes may be very basic, with outdoor latrines and no modern plumbing.
+All Trainees and Volunteers live with a host family for the 11 weeks of Pre-Service Training (PST) and the first two months of service, for a total of five months of required homestay experience.
+Homes may be very modest, with outdoor latrines and no modern plumbing.
 Most Volunteer housing has access to running water within the property line, if not in the house itself.
 In the cases where there is no running water, wells are available to be shared.

 Generally speaking, Paraguayans place high importance on personal appearance, including cleanliness.
-Paraguayans may get offended by visitors to their homes or offices who have body odor or an unkempt appearance.
-Therefore, cleanliness and neat personal appearance are very important for Volunteers who represent Peace Corps and host country agencies throughout Paraguay.
-This is a valuable concept to remember as showing respect for Paraguayan values related to cleanliness and appearance will help with integrating into your community.
-It is expected that Volunteers wear business casual clothing as a working professional would in the U.S. Most Paraguayans dress up for special occasions.
-In schools and offices - including the Peace Corps office in Asunción - “office casual” is appropriate (nice jeans, khakis, and knee-length skirts; button-down shirts or nice pull-over blouses; closed-toed shoes or dressy sandals).
+Therefore, cleanliness and neat appearance are very important for Volunteers who represent the Peace Corps and host agencies.
+This is a valuable concept to remember as it will help with integrating into your community, because it shows respect for Paraguayan values.
 Shorts, flip-flops, and tank tops are inappropriate except around the house or for recreational activities.
+It is expected that Volunteers wear business casual as a working professional would in the U.S. Most Paraguayans dress up for special occasions.
+In schools and offices, including in Peace Corps facilities, “office casual” is appropriate (nice jeans, khakis, and knee-length skirts; button-down shirts or nice pull-over blouses; closed-toed shoes or dressy sandals).

-The pace of life is much slower than in the U.S. and simple decisions may take longer than one may have previously been accustomed to.
-Language barriers coupled with indirect communication styles can also pose challenges; however the vast majority of Volunteers are able to overcome these with effort and dedication.
-In general, Paraguayan communities are very welcoming to Volunteers and the program has an overall positive reputation in the country.
+The pace of life is Paraguay is different than the U.S. Language barriers coupled with indirect communication styles may pose additional challenges.
+However, the vast majority of Volunteers are able to overcome these with effort and dedication.
+In general, Paraguayan communities are very welcoming to Volunteers and the Peace Corps has an overall positive reputation in the country.